orgua/RF-Remote-Control/README.md

 # RF-Remote-Control
-Programs to control/repeat/receive Quadrotor and eSkateboard (comes without Libs)
+Programs to control/repeat/receive Commands for UAV/Quadrotor and eSkateboard (comes without Libs).
+Codebase of the systems is very similar.

-Needs an Atmel-MCU, RFM12 and a lot of libs (most of them on github)
+You need the following things:
+- an Atmel-MCU / Arduino / JeeNode or my ArduNode (schematics in basedir)
+- an RFM12 or RF95 rf-transceiver
+- Libs: iLib (MyRepo), Radiohead (Airspayce) or JeeLib (JCW) for rfm95 or rf95